- Meeting Rooms

 2. All small appliances (i.e., coffee pot) and equipment used should be turned off/unplugged.

-8. The use of pens, paints, crayons, dyes, markers, or other materials will be permitted; however, the individual signing the Application will be charged for the cost of repairing any damage to Library furnishings caused by these materials.
+7. The use of pens, paints, crayons, dyes, markers, or other materials will not be permitted.
+The individual signing the Application will be charged for the cost of repairing any damage to Library furnishings caused by these materials.

-10. DO NOT use any sort of tack, nails or screws ANYPLACE in any meeting room facility.
+9. DO NOT use any sort of tack, nail or screw ANYPLACE in any meeting room facility.